pkoelich/Vancouver_CityScope/README.md

 1. Join all four indices (Homeownership Rate, Living Wage Index, Housing Cost Burden Index, Accessibility Index) based on the unique census boundary identifier (CTUID for census tract, DAUID for dissemination area).
 2. Delete all duplicate fields for better presentation of data.
-3. Add field and calculate the weighted sum of all four indices based on the weights mentioned in the methodology to produce the Quality of Life Index.
+3. Add field and calculate the weighted linear combination of all four indices based on the weights mentioned in the methodology to produce the Quality of Life Index.
 4. Use explore statistics to find the minimum and maximum values for the field, then min-max normalize each entry according to those values.
 This will normalize our values on a scale of 0 to 1 for better interpretation.

 ### Limitations